isaacp5/OpenBlueFilter/README.md

 ## Installation

 ### Option 1: Download the Installer (Recommended)
-1. Download the latest `OpenBlueFilter_Setup.exe` from the [Releases](https://github.com/isaacp5/OpenBlueFilter) page
+1. Download the latest `OpenBlueFilter_Setup.exe` from the [Releases](https://github.com/isaacp5/OpenBlueFilter/releases) page
+   - Note: When you first push your code to GitHub, the installer won't be immediately available
+   - GitHub Actions will automatically build the executable when you push to the main branch
+   - You'll need to create a Release and attach the built artifact (from the Actions tab) to make it downloadable
 2. Run the installer and follow the prompts
 3. Launch OpenBlueFilter from your Start menu or desktop